futoin/specs/draft/ftn24_if_ui_flow_engine.md

 # 1. Concept

-This specification is tightly connected to [FTN23 Enclave Device concept][FTN23] , which assumes bidirectional secure communication channel and client-server model between Enclave Device and secure Backend.
+This specification is tightly connected to [FTN23 Enclave Device concept][FTN23] , which assumes presence of a secure bidirectional communication channel and client-server model between the Enclave Device and the secure Backend.

 This specification covers complex User Interface Process driving in distributed systems.
-Although it is common for mobile applications and single page web applications to drive UI process, that creates a number of challenges related to synchronization of logic among mobile applications for different platforms and their web counterparts.
-Every business logic requires application update, which is a challenge by itself.
+Although it is common for mobile applications and single page web applications to drive the UI process, that creates a number of challenges related to synchronization of the coded logic among mobile applications for different platforms and their web counterparts.
+Every business logic change requires application update, which is a challenge by itself.
 Quality Assurance requires more effort, and some fine discrepancies often get unnoticed.
-This specification moves business process control, including screen flow, to the backend at slight cost of added latency between UI screen switching.
+This specification moves the business process control duty, including screen flow, to the backend at slight cost of added latency between UI screen switching in Enclave Devices.

 Another important part is definition of the flow.
 The classic approach is an ordered graph or map for user navigation through screens.
 This is difficult to maintain without errors after requirement changes.
-Out of band screens like error messages, notification, conditional features can easily break user navigation without QA noticing the problem.
+Out-of-band screens like error messages, notifications, conditional features can easily break user navigation without QA noticing the problem.
 As a solution, this specification defines not only the interfaces, but also UI flow design approach, which is based on requirements gathering and requirements fulfilling in predefined order.
-This means that the current screen is determined not by a navigation map or graph, but by a set of required input from the user in predefined priority.
+This means that the current screen is determined not by a navigational map or graph, but by a set of required inputs from the user in the predefined priority.

-This concept is not suited for chaotically navigation cases like dynamic games, integrated environments, online maps, etc. However, it still remains applicable for certain processes with business flow inside them, like making in-app purchases or reporting a problem.
+This concept is not suited for cases of chaotic navigation like dynamic games, integrated environments, online maps, etc. However, it still remains applicable for certain processes with business flow inside them, like making in-app purchases or reporting a problem.
+Instead, the concept strictly guides users through the screens, where they have to provide input, consent or perform other required activity.

 ## 1.1.
 Backend-driven UI Flow concept

-Enclave Device requests certain UI process and informs Backend about that.
-The default home screen inside the application can be considered as a process.
+An Application of the Enclave Device requests certain UI process and informs the Backend about that.
+The default home screen inside the application can be considered as a process too.

 Backend maintains certain Process and User Context to determine the current UI screen to show.
 Backend responds with the required screen, optional properties and a copy of the Context as seen by the Backend - the only source of truth.

-Applications renders required screen with specified properties and context as INPUT.
+Application renders required screen with specified properties and context as INPUT.
 The screen can be either embedded or dynamically loaded from the Backend.

 The OUTPUT of the screen is certain navigational action to proceed with the